Fabo011/aws-solution-architect-helper/07_LoadBalancer_Route53_GlobalAccelarator/loadbalancer_route53_globalAccelerator.md

 - <b>Gateway Load Balancer: </b>Opt for Gateway Load Balancer when you want to deploy and manage third-party virtual appliances like firewalls and security devices in your VPC network traffic path.
 High security architectures.

 - <b>Route53: </b>Use Route53 as a Domain Name Service, create domains like (example.com) assign SSL/TSL certificates to then and more important use Route53 for cross regional routing.
 Make health checks on your load balancers or services and route traffic to healthy resources in multiple regions or route users to their location based service or route users latency based usw.

+- <b>Global Accelerator: </b>Use Global Accelerator to increase performance in your global architecture and for global failover when you not depended on Route53 weighted, latency, user location compliance etc. For more configuration use Route53 only, to just increase global performance use fully managed Global Accelerator.
+Works with health checks to your ELB.